 We are calling for "Special Session"

 Contact your local legislators to request a "Special Session".
 It only takes 20% (9 senators and 24 house members) to send a formal request to the Florida Secretary of State.

 It's not over.
 Parents and grandparents all across Florida for the last 12 months have been urging our law makers to stop and take a look at the "Common Core Education Disaster" they are allowing to happen.
 Unfortunately the education committee members have turned their back on Florida parents.

-Friday was our last chance for HB25 and it's companion SB1316 to be read in sub committee.
+April 4th was our last chance for HB25 and its companion SB1316 to be read in the k-12 education sub committee.
 The education committee members do not want these bills to make it for a democratic vote in the house or senate this session.